ZeyadHMostafa/Board-game/README.md

 # Board-game
  An application with a simple AI scoring different moves of the board game based on heuristics.
 It uses simple statistical methods to decide the moves which are more likely to win, using a depth first search with pruning.

-## Versions
+## interfaces
- ### Python version
+ ### Python
- The python version was the original version written in preparation to use more complex machine learning techniques using tensorflow ; However, it was too slow to function as intended even with multi-core processing.
-For now it provides a good interactive way to play the game.
+ The python version runs using the board_cpp.dll as a backend but provides a nice interactive GUI to play the game or simulate ai matches.
+There is also a couple of extra development files to compile the c++ dll and to adjust the weights of the AI based on previous games.

- ### C++ version
+ ### C++
- Created to boost the speed of processing.
-Some techniques such as bitboards and lookup tables are used for optimization and it does work much faster than the python version.
-But it lacks the GUI of the python version and is currently only playable on the terminal.
-Despite that it is still usefull when computing AI vs AI matches.
+ Mostly functions as a backend for the python version.
+However, it also includes a console app which allows the user to play the game directly in the c++ version.
+Also includes a function that allows the user to autoplay battles while dumping their data into files to optimize using the python file.

 ---